bcgov/cas-registration/docs/registration_part_2/data-models.md

 - Set the column to nullable and blank in the model file
 - Run migrations
+- Check if that field is being referenced anywhere in the codebase.
+If it is, we must remove that reference to avoid breaking the app
 - No test updates needed--we don't test if fields are mandatory or not

 ## Updating New Tables and Columns